vokimon/markdown-customblocks/README.md

 `utils.pageinfo.PageInfo` is a class that retrieves meta information from html pages by means of its properties.

+Properties are computed lazily and use cache.
-Properties are cached so you once you use them for one page, later uses, have litle impact.
+Once you get one property for a given page, later uses will have little impact.

 Any attribute you explicit on the constructor will override the ones derived from actual content.